bardpedersen/TEL280/README.md

 # TEL280
-Assignment used in corse TEL280 at Norwegian University of Life Sciences (NMBU)
+Assignment used in course TEL280 at Norwegian University of Life Sciences (NMBU)